Are We There Yet? (film)

-Are We There Yet? is a 2005 American comedy road movie directed by Brian Levant and starring Ice Cube, Nia Long, Jay Mohr and Tracy Morgan.
+Are We There Yet? is a 2005 American comedy road film directed by Brian Levant and starring Ice Cube, Nia Long, Jay Mohr and Tracy Morgan.

-Are We There Yet? was released theatrically in the United States on January 21, 2005.
-It received negative reviews from critics, and was a box office success, grossing $98 million.
+Are We There Yet? was released theatrically in the United States on January 21, 2005 by Sony Pictures Releasing.
+It received negative reviews from critics, but was a box office success, grossing $97.9 million against a $20–32 million budget.
 The film's success launched a franchise, including a sequel, Are We Done Yet? in 2007, and a television series which premiered in 2010.
+In addition, a third film is in development.